c-blake/nio/FAQ.md

 reduced to integer compares.
 That is rather costly requiring either another level of indirection (say via a B-tree which itself might have a level or three) or a batch sort with a re-org of all the pointers which is only practical for truly static data.
-Since NIO is not a string-focused facility, this is unikely to be popular feature anyway.
+Since NIO is not a string-focused facility, this is unlikely to be popular feature anyway.

 ### 19 What about "schema versioning"/evolution?